 A number of major publications, including the New York Times, Wall Street Journal, and Time, use HARO.
 But keep in mind, many are on tight deadlines that require fast responses to secure a quote and placement.

-The best parts is that HARO is free to sign up.
+The best part is that HARO is free to sign up.

 No, really, users can search for relevant journalists by topic, name, role, keyword, or outlet.
-Users can then build media lists, send pitches, create news alerts, and keep track of how campaigns are performing.
+Users can then build media lists, send pitches, create news alerts, and keep track of how campaigns are performing, including backlink monitoring.

 At Digital Third Coast, we like to use Muck Rack in tandem with Cision to build even more powerful, targeted media lists.